Joseph L. Rauh Jr.: Civil rights

 Starting as a Democratic National Convention delegate in July 1948, he was a leader that year in writing up the civil rights plank for Humphrey.
 In the letter of support promoting his award of the Presidential Medal of Freedom, its authors described the plank as "the foundation for all of the human rights and equal protection laws that have since been enacted."

 On September 12, 1948 (a Sunday) at 8:30 PM, Elizabeth Bentley appeared again on the first-ever television broadcast via WNBT of NBC's Meet the Press and was the first interviewed.
 Journalists included: Nelson Frank, Inez Robb, Cecil Brown, and Lawrence Spivak.
 Cecil Brown asked her three times whether she would accuse William Remington of being a communist outside of congressional protection, she finally did so.
-Joseph Rauh defended Remington before a Truman Loyalty Review Board.
+Rauh defended Remington before a Truman Loyalty Review Board.

 In 1959, Rauh successfully represented Quaker printer David H. Scull before the US Supreme Court in Scull v.
 Virginia ex rel.
 Committee on Law Reform & Racial Activities, which concerned aggressive and unclear questioning by the pro-segregation chairman of a Virginia legislative committee, which had led to a contempt citation the Supreme Court overturned.

 Rauh also lobbied Congress for the passage of many civil rights bills, having a hand in the passing of the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.
 In addition, he fought against McCarthyism and was a long-time executive board member of the National Association for the Advancement of Colored People.

 Personal life

 Rauh died in 1992 and was survived by his wife of 57 years, the former Olie Westheimer, and two sons, B. Michael Rauh and Carl S. Rauh and three grandchildren.

 His son, Carl S. Rauh, a Columbia University and University of Pennsylvania Law School graduate and lawyer in private practice, served as the United States Attorney for the District of Columbia from 1979 to 1980 and was nominated by President Ronald Reagan as a member of the District of Columbia Judicial Nomination Commission in 1986.
-His other son, B Michael Rauh, also was also a distinguished litigant in Washington, D.C., is the University of the District of Columbia School of Law Foundation Chair, the organization that hosts the annual Joseph L. Rauh Lectures.
+His other son, B Michael Rauh, was also a distinguished litigant in Washington, D.C., is the University of the District of Columbia School of Law Foundation Chair, the organization that hosts the annual Joseph L. Rauh Lectures.